sammy-kablammy/.config/quick_reference/git_quick_reference.md

 * git switch -c <name>
 * git switch --create <name>

+# git revert
+undo a commit. it'll stay in the history but its effects will be undone

 ## git restore
 revert files to the previous commit
 * git restore <file1> <file2> <file3>